Did you know?

-Prionace Glauca, commonly known as the Blue Shark or the Great Blue Shark, is indeed a shark of the Carcharhinidae species distinguished by its all-white abdomen and striking deep-blue pigmentation.
-They are inquisitive, open-ocean carnivores that can be found in every one of the world’s oceans, spanning tropical to chilly continental seas.
+The Blue Shark, also known as the Great Blue Shark, is indeed a shark of the family Carcharhinidae species distinguished by its all-white underside and striking deep-blue pigmentation.

 Appearance

 The majority of adult Blue Sharks are between 5.6 and 7.2 ft in overall length, while particular specimens can reach measurements of 13 ft and a weight of around 454 lbs.
-The Blue Shark is renowned for its eye-catching contra coloring, or rich blue pigmentation contrasted with a pure light belly.
+The Blue Shark is renowned for its eye-catching contra coloring, or dark blue back contrasted with a pure light belly.

 Diet